 Waterton has a lot more going for it food wise than first meets the eye.
 Many establishments are second and even third generation – and what you find is locals owning and running the restaurants.

 Diner’s Choice recently awarded Red Rock Trattoria with the title Best New Restaurant.
 It serves up Italian Food – but in the evening only.
+(It’s closed in 2020 but hopes to reopen in 2021 after COVID disappears.)

 Even if you never eat hotdogs you’re going to want to at Wiener’s of Waterton.
 I scarfed one of their gourmet hotdogs down on my recent visit – the first in years – and it was divine.
 It made Fodor’s list of places to eat in Waterton.